If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 • Walk around in the store with your new shoes before you buy them

-If you have any questions please feel free to contact our one of our offices located in Detroit, West Detroit, Northwest Detroit, Sterling Heights, Hamtramck and Dearborn Heights, MI .
+If you have any questions please feel free to contact our one of our offices located in Detroit, West Detroit, Northwest Detroit, Sterling Heights, Hamtramck, Dearborn Heights, Madison Heights, Redford, and Livonia, MI .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about Choosing the Right Running Shoe